|Responsible Division:||Finance and Administration|

 No traveler is allowed either mileage or transportation expense when they are gratuitously transported by another person or when they are transported by another traveler who is entitled to mileage or transportation expense.

-Travel advances may be made to authorized University travelers.
+Travel advances may be issued to authorized University travelers.

 • If the traveler was advanced funds in excess of the travel expenses allowed for a particular travel period, the traveler must submit a refund to the University within 10 working days of the traveler's return to their headquarters.